 Active duty pay x Percent Multiple x Reduction Factor (-1% for each year short of 20 years) = TERA Retired Pay

-In this formula, your Active Duty Pay is the average of your highest 36 months of pay, the percent multiple is the multiple based on your retirement plan and number of years served, and the Reduction Factor is a percentage that further reduces your retirement because you didn’t serve the full 20 years.
+In this formula, your Active Duty Pay is the average of your highest 36 months of pay, the percent multiple is the multiple based on your retirement plan and the number of years served, and the Reduction Factor is a percentage that further reduces your retirement because you didn’t serve the full 20 years.
 Here are two examples for someone who served 15 years:

 - High-3 Plan at 15 years: Average pay x (15 years x 2.5% * 95%) = 35.625%

-- REDUX Plan at 15 years: Average pay x (15 years x 2.5% * 95%) = 28.5%
+- REDUX Plan at 15 years: Average pay x (15 years x 2.0% * 95%) = 28.5%

 As you can see, taking the TERA early retirement option results in a much smaller retirement benefit, especially under the CSB/REDUX option.

-Other Retirement Benefits
+Other Retirement Benefits Under TERA

 There is no special decal on your military ID card, and no one will have to know if you don’t tell them.
 The biggest considerations include your final pension and your quality of life.

 Is Early Military Retirement a Good Decision?

 Now all you need to do is run the numbers and look at your future income potential and take into consideration quality of life issues.
 To be clear, there isn’t always an easy answer.
-If you are financially secure and are ready to move on to the next stage of your life, then an early retirement may be well worth it from a quality of life standpoint, even with the reduced pension.
-This may also be the case if you believe you have a high income potential after your military service.
+If you are financially secure and are ready to move on to the next stage of your life, then early retirement may be well worth it from a quality of life standpoint, even with the reduced pension.
+This may also be the case if you believe you have a high-income potential after your military service.
 Many civilian jobs pay much better than a comparable military job, and the difference in the pension can be easily made up with the higher civilian salary.